Pulsar scintillations from corrugated reconnection sheets in the ISM: Simulated Dynamic Spectra

 \section{Simulated Dynamic Spectra}

 With the density field, we can solve the lens equations to simulate dynamic spectra.
-By adding the voltages on each image with their appropriate amplitude and phases, we simulate the dynamic spectrum, shown in figure \ref{fig:ds}.
+By adding the voltage field from each image with their appropriate amplitude and phases, we simulate the dynamic spectrum, shown in figure \ref{fig:ds}.

 A 2-D fourier transform maps this dynamic spectrum into a secondary spectrum, shown in figure \ref{fig:ss}.

 We find that the interference of these discrete, co-linear images forms the inverted parabolic arcs, qualitatively similar to those that are observed in \cite{2001ApJ...549L..97S} and \cite{2005ApJ...619L.171H}.